dkeshri/Study/Backend/dotnet/IOT/IOTConcept/DataSync/Dkeshri.DataSync.DBChangeEmitter/README.md

 * To configure the database, the library offers the `AddDataLayer` method.
 For message broker configuration, you need to include the [Dkeshri.MessageQueue.RabbitMq](https://www.nuget.org/packages/Dkeshri.MessageQueue.RabbitMq) package and then call AddRabbitMqServices on the config.MessageBroker property.

-> In the future, the library will support multiple message brokers and databases.
-However, currently, it supports only RabbitMQ as the message broker and MSSQL as the database.

 ```csharp
 services.AddDataSyncDbChangeEmitter((config) =>